 About Richard

-Richard studied at Le Moyne College and the University of San Francisco where he earned undergraduate degrees in English Literature and Theater.
+He studied at Le Moyne College and the University of San Francisco where he earned undergraduate degrees in English Literature and Theater, and earned a Master’s Degree in Poetry from the University of New Hampshire.

 Accolades and Nominations